dpspcghst/instant_meal/README.md

-# instant_meal
+# Instant Meal
-A lightweight meal planner.
+Instant Meal is a lightweight meal planner.